Saptagiri Express (film)

-Saptagiri Express is a 2016 Indian Telugu-language action comedy film directed by Arun Pawar and produced by Dr. K. Ravi Kirane under the Sai Celluloid Cinematic Creations Banner with music composed by Bulganin.
+Saptagiri Express is a 2016 Indian Telugu-language action comedy film directed by Arun Pawar and produced by Dr. K. Ravi Kirane under the Sai Celluloid Cinematic Creations Banner with music composed by Bulganin and this movie is named after the express train of Indian Railways it was the Sapthagiri Express.
 The film marks actor and comedian Saptagiri's first hero role.
 Saptagiri also wrote the film, which is an adaptation of the Tamil film Thirudan Police, and features him in the role of a constable.

 Production

 The film was originally titled Katamarayudu, but the title was changed after Pawar and Sapthagiri learned that Pawan Kalyan was starring in a film by the same name.
 Filming for Saptagiri Express concluded around the beginning of October 2016 with a projected release date of November the same year.